|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In this version of the famous recipe, mashed potatoes are stirred into the soup creating thickness and flavor.
-In some recipes, however, instead of mash, scrubbed, new potatoes or potato chunks are added.
-The best potatoes for this would be waxier rather than the ones used for mash and Jersey Royals work very well.
+In this version of the famous recipe, mashed potatoes add thickness and creaminess, while in other versions, the potatoes are added in chunks.
+The best potatoes for our skink would be waxier types rather than those traditionally used for mash.

 - 1 1/4 pints milk

-- Small handful flat leaf parsley (leaves and stalks separated)
+- Small handful flat-leaf parsley (leaves and stalks separated), plus more for garnish

 - 1 bay leaf